(New England) Contra

 Swings

-- a less secure version (a 'high' or 'wedding cake' swing): after a crossed hands (r.h. above l.h.) balance, man releases r.h., twirls lady Ccw, then keep left hand held above head, palm facing outwards held against partner’s palm, right hand on partner’s waist, swing.
+• a 'high' or 'wedding cake' swing (a less-secure swing): after a crossed-hands balance, the man twirls lady CCw. by the l. h., then keeping left hand held above head, palm facing outwards held against partner’s palm, right hand on partner’s waist, they swing.
 Lady could twirl-out Cw.
+For outrageous exhibitionism, the swing could be preceded (but after the 'Balance') by a 'Box the Gnat' followed by a 'Swat the Flea'… and smoothly into the 'high swing'.

-- clasp right hands - palms facing inwards - at chest level and cup left hand around partner’s right elbow
+• relaxed - clasp right hands - palms facing inwards at chest level - and cup left hand under partner’s right elbow

-- displaced by about 0.5m to the left of partner, brace/wrap straight-ish, stiff-ish right arms - wrist over partner’s right shoulder, palm held against partner’s shoulder/back (so, at an angle of about 20° to the right - resisting outward force).
-Left hands are crossed - underneath right elbows… a firm grip (curl fingers into a hook) and slightly bent knees allow a boisterous, lean-back swing.
+• exuberant - standing a bit closer than an arm's length apart, facing about 20° to the left of partner, wrap/brace straight-ish, stiff-ish, horizontal right arm (wrist over partner’s right shoulder, palm down) against partner’s shoulder (to resist outward force).
+Left hands are linked (fingers curled into a hook) underneath right elbow… slightly bent knees allow a boisterous, lean-back swing.

 Arcadian (’Cajun) dance